Beyond TSH: Why Your Thyroid Might Still Be the Problem

 Can you have hypothyroid symptoms even if TSH is normal?

 Yes.
 TSH reflects pituitary signalling, not how effectively thyroid hormones are converted, transported into cells, or utilised at the tissue level.
-Impaired T4→T3 conversion, elevated reverse T3, autoimmune activity, inflammation, nutrient deficiencies, or chronic stress physiology can all contribute to hypothyroid symptoms despite a TSH within the laboratory reference range.
+Impaired T4-to-T3 conversion by deiodinase enzymes, elevated reverse T3, autoimmune activity (Hashimoto’s thyroiditis), inflammation, nutrient deficiencies, or chronic stress physiology can all contribute to hypothyroid symptoms despite a TSH within the laboratory reference range.

 Should thyroid antibodies be tested if TSH is normal?